Spifet/FireChat/README.md

 # FireChat App
-(React.js + FireBase) A clean and light chat only for GMAIL users.
+(React.js + FireBase) A clean and light chat only for Gmail users.

-## About
-The project is a chat room for registered Gmail users only.
-Built with ReactJS and Firebase.

 ### Dependencies
 *@material-ui/core